LabMedUK Awards

 1990 Prof R Ekins

-Association International Lecturer
+International Lecturer Award

 This prestigious award was introduced in 2011, replacing the Siemens Award Lecture and the Roche Diagnostics Award Lecture (previous winners of these awards can also be found below).
+This award is given in alternate years.

 -